okhaimie-dev/LuminAIR/README.md

 ## Add new zkVMs

-LuminAir has been designed to support a wide range of zkVMs.
+Luminair has been designed to support a wide range of zkVMs.
 Adding new VMs is easy, just implement 11 primitive operators to support any model.

 ### Primitive operators